SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 The constant rotation of which plush is held during the night shows they care for all of us.
 And they speak to the other five the same as they do me.
 If the others are sentient, I wish I could talk to them.
 Especially the yellow one with pink hair, Fluttershy.
 She's really cute.

 Besides me, they spend more time with Fluttershy than the others.
 She has to be the second favorite.
 I can't blame them, I want to spend more time with her too.
 Especially after that time we kissed a few years back… Good thing plushies can't blush.
-I wonder if Fluttershy feels the same way about me?
+I wonder if Fluttershy feels the same way about me.
 She might be too shy to say anything.

 Twilight Sparkle Would be next.
 She is also really cute.
 I bet she'd be fun to be friends with.
 She strikes me like she'd know a whole bunch of stuff.
 She could answer a lot of questions, but she would ask a lot of questions.